hargup/contractx/notes.md

 * What happens when a insurance company goes bust

+-->

 ## Unit Test

 ### Scenario 3

     After successfully passing the Affordable Care Act, which requires individuals to carry health insurance or pay a “tax” for failing to have health insurance, the United States government decided to pursue another program.
 This legislation, called the “Protecting Future Tort Victims Act,” seeks to require every individual over the age of 18 to have general liability insurance that covers any unintentional torts committed by the policy-holder.
 Surprisingly to political commentators, the law passed and individuals now must carry general liability insurance.
 Lola owns a farm with many chickens, and often gives their eggs to her friends and neighbors.
 Earlier this morning, while carrying a bowl with a dozen fresh eggs, she tripped over a chair and dropped the bowl, causing the eggs to splatter all over the kitchen floor.
 She negligently failed to clean up the mess before Harrison stopped by to pick up eggs.
 He slipped and injured his back.
 Lola did not have the requisite general liability insurance and was fined by the government.
 In addition to the fines, she was required to pay Harrison for the damages resulting from committing a negligent tort.

+    Short Answer,
-Short Answer, 2 Parts Now, assume that Lola (1) is organized as a corporation, or (2) formed a partnership with neighbor Nelly.
+    2 Parts Now, assume that Lola (1) is organized as a corporation, or (2) formed a partnership with neighbor Nelly.
 Who would be liable in each of these situations, and is that a more or less desirable result than imposing direct personal liability on Lola?

 ### Response

 If Lola's farm is organized as a corporation, then she won't be personally for the committing a negligent tort.
 If she forms a partnership with Nelly, he neighbour then both of them will be liable for damages.
 Both of these less desirable than imposing direct personal liability on Lola because Lola's negligence was her's alone, she should not be allowed to escape the liability or offload a part of it to someone else because of the organization of her farm.
 We need to draw a distinction between acts done in personal capacity and act done as part of the organization.

-# Book

-## Duress

-An involuntary contract or a contract under force is not enforcible.

-If someone "gives" my consent to something through Aadhaar, is there a way to take it back?